Claude Code: Setup and Usage Tutorial¶

 - name: Install Claude Code

-run: npm install -g @anthropic-ai/claude-code
+run: npm install -g @anthropic-ai/claude

 - name: Run Code Review